What is this?

 If you are using this archive for your own research (this means you academics, journalists, bloggers, critics, etc.): This has been a labor of love and represents hundreds of hours of labor on the part of many different people, much of it uncompensated or at least not directly compensated.
 We would love for you to build on this work and expand what is know about LGBTQ content in games.
 All we ask is that you acknowledge this site and offer a link to it in any publication.
 And send us your article so we can add it to our list of resources!

 Game Designers: if you worked on any of the games listed here and have more information on the games we would love to hear from you.
+In particular, if you can write your own entries (as the creators behind Spade Memory and A Closed World did, we can get your game up faster.

 What are these QRM links?